ryanlohyr/NUSDegs/docs/team/janelleenqi.md

 #### 1. Refactor Code

 Justification: Improved abstraction, separation of concerns and made it easier for testing
-Highlights: Required an in-depth understanding of code to ensure that I am not breaking features implemented by my teammates.
+Highlights: Required an in-depth understanding of code to ensure that no features were affected.